iterate-ch/docs/mountainduck/preferences.md

 :::{admonition} macOS only
 :class: tip
+The default is set to `~/Library/Application Support/Mountain Duck/Volumes`.
 The mount location **cannot** be set to `/Volumes` where the directory is not writable.
-The default is set to `~/Library/Group Containers/G69SCX94XU.duck/Library/Application Support/duck/Volumes.noindex`.
 :::

 ### Cache Location